chrisrhoton/graphs/README.md

 ##Maker Square assignment

-Created a graph (using a city/road metaphor) and used Dijkstra's algorithm to calculate the shortest path between cities.
+Original spec: Create a graph (using a city/road metaphor) and use Dijkstra's algorithm to calculate the shortest path between cities.

 ##TO DO
   - Implement a true priority queue